 - Drug treatment for symptoms of vertigo and any associated nausea, vomiting, sweating or diarrhoea.
 Great care should be given in prescribing drugs, especially to the elderly, in view of potential sedative effects and possible increase in risk of falls.
 Drugs should not be prescribed without a thorough assessment of the underlying cause of the dizziness.
 Drugs that might be used include:

-- Anti-emetics include hyoscine, prochlorperazine, promethazine and metoclopramide (drugs may need to be prescribed as suppositories or to be taken via the buccal membrane).
+- Anti-emetics - these include hyoscine, prochlorperazine, promethazine and metoclopramide (drugs may need to be prescribed as suppositories or to be taken via the buccal membrane).

 - Calcium-channel antagonists, cinnarizine and cyclizine have vestibulosuppressant effects.